tfzhang006/paper-reading/Interpretable structure-evolving LSTM.md

 	-  Additional merging probabilities of edges are predicted and supervised at the same time.
 - Structure evolving
 	- A stochastic mechanism is adopted to find a good graph transition among large search space.
 The acceptance rate is defined to decide whether a random solution is reasonable.
-	- According to the definition of acceptance rate, the model is more likely to accept a new graph structure that can bring more significant performance improvement and
+	- According to the definition of acceptance rate, the model is more likely to accept a new graph structure that can bring more performance improvement and that has larger transition probability(multiplying all merging probabilities of eliminated ed.
 ## Evaluation

 ## Conclusion